dmbarbour/glas/glas-src/language-g0/README.md

         # control final compiled value of module
         export [ Program ] # or an import list
-        # alternatively may specify export word list

 Most declarations may appear in any order and quantity.
-The exceptions are 'open' and 'export' which, if included, must respectively be first and last.
+The exceptions are 'open' and 'export' which, if present, must respectively be first and last declarations.

 ## Dictionary